TWUOnline/bug-tracking/.github/ISSUE_TEMPLATE/bug_report.md

 - Course title e.g. Scholarly Inquiry
 - Term e.g. SP2019

-**Describe the bug**
+**Describe the error or your suggestion**
-A clear and concise description of what the bug is.
+A clear and concise description of what the error or suggestion is.

 **Location of the bug**
 Please provide a specific link to the page with the error:
 1. Go to [URL]
-2. Click on '....'
+2. Click on [Topic 1]
-3. Scroll down to '....'
+3. Scroll down to [Activity X]
-4. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.